-Feeding the fasting is an act of charity that is highly favored in the eyes of Allah, particularly in the month of fasting.
-It allows Muslims that are struggling to make ends meet, feel apart of the wider community and not left out as a result of being unable to break their fast.
+Feeding the fasting is an act of charity that is highly favoured in the eyes of Allah, primarily in the month of Ramadan.

 Then the companions, may Allah be pleased with them, said, ‘O messenger of Allah!
 Not all of us can find the extra food needed to feed another fasting person’.